Manuel-DominguezCBG/VCF-matcher/README.md

  ____________________________ END REPORT  _______________________________________
 ```
-This is indicative of the vcf files represent different kind of test (eg. Myeloid_1.2 and genotyping).
+This last case is an indicative of the vcf files represent different kind of test (eg. Myeloid_1.2 and genotyping).
 In this cirscuntances, even samples from the same patient will show 0 positions in common.